NO BINGO ON FRIDAY, DEC. 23rd. ENJOY CHRISTMAS DAY AS THERE IS NO SUNDAY BREAKFAST THIS WEEKEND ON THE 25th.

 Chaplain: Wanda Nolan

-Sargent at Arms: Katherine Blake
+Sergeant at Arms: Katherine Blake

-Raising funds for postage to send packages to our Troops.
+The ongoing event of raising funds for postage to send packages to our Troops.

 They are also excepting donations of items to send to our Troops.